probmods/dippl/lectures/04-factorseq.md

 print(Enumerate(binomial, 2))
 ~~~

-First, we can move the factor up, to the point when it's first dependency is bound:
+It is clear first of all that we can move the factor up, to the point when it's first dependency is bound.
+In general factor statements can be moved anywhere in the same control scope as they started (i.e. they must be reached in the same program executions and not cross a marginalization boundary).
+In this case:

 ~~~
 var binomial = function(){